 33. Please describe incineration system if used on site.
 What types of wastes will be incinerated?

 An incineration system is not currently in use at this site; but may be considered for the future, all planning would be in consultation with the Government of Nunavut, Guideline for the Burning and Incineration of Solid Waste.
-Solid waste would be sorted, only waste paper products and packaging, untreated wood and natural fiber textiles would be incinerated on-site.
+Solid waste would be sorted, only domestic waste would be incinerated on-site.